jamierfdalton/Data_analysis/FreeCodeCamp/Data Analysis with Python/5 - Pandas/readme.md

         Germany     80.9400  12334555    Europe
         Italy       60.2123  11334343    Europe

-The tutorial recommends always using loc and iloc to select rows and the nake dataframe to select columns in order to reduce ambiguity in your code
+The tutorial recommends always using loc and iloc to select rows and the naked dataframe to select columns in order to reduce ambiguity in your code

 #### Conditional Selection
 Conditional selection works in a similar way to series.